Taiwopeter-babs/taskmanager-niyo/README.md

   }
   ```

   This event, on completion, streams to clients listening on `createTask` and `readAllTasks` events.
 The data is paginated for `readAllTasks`, hence only the first 10 tasks are returned on page 1.
-See [readAllTasks](#readalltasks) for
+See [readAllTasks](#readalltasks)

   - Response data type for `createTask` event